Wind-WindKids/winding/samples/sophieandwind/ice.md

 his dad said,
 “Hold on tight to your dreams, Wind—not to Dragons.”

 @background:
-Morning light, watercolor softness, light frost edging the background
+Morning light, watercolor softness, a window with indistinct morning light, no people on the image

 --
-dragon_abroad: spread, landscape-oriented
+abroad: spread, landscape-oriented
 --
 @left: page, text
 A month later, Sophie was curled up on her couch in Paris,